Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 How To Recover From Growing Up With A Narcissistic Parent.

-And in each of these examples (assuming they’re not just one-off experiences), the impact on the children can be profound.
+And in each of these examples (assuming they’re not just one-off experiences), the impact of narcissistic parents on the children can be profound.

-This is a painful, complex, and deeply important topic to talk about because the relational collateral damage of having been raised by a narcissistic father or mother can be vast, hugely impactful, and sometimes intergenerational in continuity if left unhealed and unaddressed by the adult child.
+This is a painful, complex, and deeply important topic to talk about.
+The relational collateral damage of having been raised by a narcissistic father or mother can be vast, hugely impactful, and sometimes intergenerational in continuity.
+Especially if left unhealed and unaddressed by the adult child.

-It’s important to clarify that narcissism – excessive interest and pre-occupation in oneself – exists on a spectrum of severity and that all of us as humans are narcissistic to some degree.
+It’s important to clarify that narcissism – excessive interest and pre-occupation in oneself – exists on a spectrum of severity.
+All of us as humans are narcissistic to some degree – and yes, there are narcissistic parents, too.

-And while sometimes narcissism is developmentally appropriate (think toddlers who still haven’t figured out the world doesn’t revolve around them), for others who fall on the more severe end of the narcissism spectrum or who possess the full criterion of narcissistic personality disorder, this would not be considered developmentally appropriate.
+Sometimes narcissism is developmentally appropriate (think toddlers who still haven’t figured out the world doesn’t revolve around them).
+But for others who fall on the more severe end of the narcissism spectrum, or who possess the full criterion of narcissistic personality disorder, this would not be considered developmentally appropriate.

 The clinical criteria of someone with NPD include: